jeffrey31033/sales_analysis/README.md

-# sales_analysis
+# Analysis in transactional data in a retail store

-Analysis in transactional data in retail industry
+### Project Overview